carstenbauer/JuliaHLRS23/orga/handout/handout.md

 To use the Julia extension on Hawk you must point the extension to a Julia wrapper script that first loads the Julia module (i.e. `ml julia`) and then runs Julia.
 The path to the script is:

 ```
-/shared/training/ws/sca50297-jlhpc/shared/julia_wrapper.sh
+/lustre/hpe/ws10/ws10.1/ws/vtraincb-juliahlrs/vscode/julia_vscode_wrapper.sh
 ```

-To set the relevant setting, press `CTRL + ,` (comma), select the tab (at the top) that says "training.hlrs.de" and then search for "julia executable".
+To set the relevant setting, press `CTRL + ,` (comma), select the tab (at the top) that says "Hawk" and then search for "julia executable".
 Finally, copy paste the path above into the text field of the setting.

 **Note:** You should only have to do this **once**, as it should remember the setting for the rest of the course.